benjspriggs/benjspriggs.github.io/experience.md

 ## Education

-Bachelor's of Science in Computer Science with Honors from Portland State University (<https://www.pdx.edu>).
+Bachelor's of Science in Computer Science with Honors from [Portland State University](<https://www.pdx.edu>).

 ## Work Experience